linrongbin16/fzfx.vim/README.md

    https://github.com/linrongbin16/fzfx.vim/assets/6496887/57d914f9-7def-4f2d-ae25-187c9cbb8d1c

-`FzfxUnrestrictedLiveGrep` is a variant version, it also searches the hidden and ignored files with `--unrestricted --hidden`:
+`FzfxUnrestrictedLiveGrep` is a variant of `FzfxLiveGrep`, it also searches the hidden and ignored files with `--unrestricted --hidden`:

 ```bash
 # short version